dashpay/docs/merchants/getting-started.rst

 :ref:`technical <merchants-technical>` steps required to integrate various Dash services.

+Any Dash received in payment can be automatically converted to the fiat currency of your choice using services such as `Uphold
+<https://uphold.com>`_.
+Simply select the card for the target currency
+and click **Add funds** -> **With cryptocurrency**.
+Any cryptocurrency deposited to this address will immediately be converted to the target fiat currency at the time of deposit.

 Many major merchants accept Dash - check out `Bitrefill
 <https://www.bitrefill.com>`__ or `CheapAir
 <https://www.cheapair.com>`__ for examples of what merchant integration